Getting a 650 Credit Score Mortgage can seem like a daunting task.

 New debt is always a bad thing to get into when trying to improve your credit score.
-This fact is particularly true when you’re trying to get a mortgage.
+This fact is particularly true when you're trying to get a mortgage.
 A lender is likely to frown upon you getting a new auto loan or a credit card just before a mortgage.
-Managing the debt you have right now will improve your score and impress lenders by showing them you are capable of managing payment cycles.
+Managing the debt you have right now will improve your score and impress lenders by showing them you can manage payment cycles.

 Pay High-Ratio Credit First

-When you are trying to improve your credit score, it is important to pay off your high-ratio credit sources first.
-For example, let’s say you have a credit card with a use ratio of 35 percent.
+When you are trying to improve your credit score, it is important to pay off your high-ratio credit sources.
+For example, let's say you have a credit card with a use ratio of 35 percent.
 This rate is very high and looks very bad on your credit score.

 Paying your first card off or decreasing the debt ratio will improve your score by boosting your credit usage ratio.
 For example, if your 35 percent credit usage ratio is on a card worth $5,000, you have $1,750 on the card.
 However, if you decrease that to $500, you would have a 10 percent usage rating.
 This improvement will immediately boost your score by several points.